Bulduper/BluetoothSpeaker/BluetoothSpeaker_v2/README.md

-#Bluetooth Speaker
+#BluetoothSpeaker
 This is the arduino code part of a 3d printed bluetooth speaker project.
+I will update this file.